-- 3.4 Once a firm has set its criteria, a firm should identify its critical or important business services.
+Once a firm has set its criteria, the firm should identify its critical or important business services.
 Traditionally, firms have focused on protecting individual systems, processes and functions rather than looking at the complete end-to-end set of activities required to deliver a particular business service.
-Operational resilience challenges a firm to rethink how it views its operations and puts in place measures to protect its most critical business services and ensures the continued delivery of those services through a disruption. - 3.5 A firm should leverage its existing business functions' knowledge when identifying and prioritising their critical or important business services.
-Ultimately, it will be the responsibility of the board to review and approve all business services classified as 'critical' or 'important' on at least an annual basis. - 3.6 Critical or important business services should be identified to enable a firm to clearly determine impact tolerances based on maximum acceptable levels of disruption, perform mapping of the end-to-end delivery of the business service including any dependence on third parties and test based on severe but plausible scenarios.
+Operational resilience challenges a firm to rethink how it views its operations and put in place measures to protect its most critical business services and ensure the continued delivery of those services to external end users or market participants throughout a disruption.

+A firm should leverage its existing business functions' knowledge when identifying and prioritising their critical or important business services.
+As critical or important business services will differ between individual firms and sectors, firms should take an outcomes based approach to identification of these services.
+Ultimately, it will be the responsibility of the board to review and approve all business services classified as 'critical' or 'important' on at least an annual basis.

+Critical or important business services should be identified to enable a firm to clearly determine impact tolerances based on maximum acceptable levels of disruption, perform mapping of the end-to-end delivery of the business service, including any dependence on third parties, and test based on severe but plausible scenarios.

-3.7 Furthermore, a firm should consider whether the number of critical or important business services is proportionate to its business size.
-It is likely that larger firms will identify a larger number of critical or important business services than smaller firms.
+Furthermore, a firm should consider whether the number of critical or important business services is proportionate to the nature, scale and complexity of its business.

-4 Impact Tolerances
+3 Impact Tolerances